KaviyaKumarr/Job-Segmentation-Analytics/README.md

 - Applied clustering to group roles based on skill sets, tools and requirements

 - Built a Power BI dashboard to explore:
-  1)Role-based job clusters
+    1.Role-based job clusters
-  2)Most in-demand skills
+    2.Most in-demand skill
-  3)Experience and location trends
+    3.Experience and location trends

-🛠 Tools & Technologies
+# 🛠Tools & Technologies
-# Python (Data & Modeling)
+ Python (Data & Modeling)
 - Selenium : automated scraping of Data Analyst job listings

 - Pandas, NumPy : for data wrangling

 - Scikit-learn :
-1) TF-IDF to extract keyword importance from descriptions 2)PCA for dimensionality reduction
+  1.TF-IDF to extract keyword importance from descriptions
+  2. PCA for dimensionality reduction
-3)KMeans for job segmentation (optimized using the Elbow method)
+  3.KMeans for job segmentation (optimized using the Elbow method)

 # NLP
 - Vectorized job descriptions using TF-IDF